montana-ua/docker-zookeeper/README.md

 sed -i -e 's/{\ZK_PORT}/2181/g' /opt/zookeeper/conf/zoo.cfg
 ```

-If you want to launch zookeeper in the cluster mode, then you describe members in the configuration file and create myid file.
+If you want to launch zookeeper in the cluster mode, then you must describe members in the configuration file and create myid file.
-Add member into a config file.
+*Add member into a config file.*
 ```
 echo "server.MEMBER_ID=MEMBER_IP_OR_FQDN:MEMBER_FOLLOWER_PORT:MEMBER_LEDEAR_ELECTION_PORT" >> zoo.cfg
 ```